 Even though Mitchell Leavins was a complete gentleman and a prefect for the last three years, he somehow lacked the charms and character traits that Lily was attracted to.

-Mitchell just didn’t have the ability to make her laugh even though the Daily Prophet headline told of yet another mass killing of Muggles by the Death Eaters.
+Mitchell just didn’t have the ability to brighten her day and make her feel better after she heard terrible news (the Daily Prophet headline told of yet another mass killing of Muggles by the Death Eaters).

 Mitchell also lacked that fierce loyalty that would make him almost blind to someone’s imperfections because of how loyal he was.